feketedev/EnumerablesCpp/README.md

 ### Input Containers

 Naturally, any range-iterable type can serve as the source of a sequence.\
-Querying there size however does not have a standard way before C++17.
+Querying their size however does not have a standard way before C++17.

 The client is allowed to overload 2 functions in the library's namespace:
 * size_t *Enumerables::GetSize*(const Container&)